utibeabasi6/kafka-microservice/README.md

 ![image3](images/image6.png)

-- Finally, kill the running processwith `ctrl+c` and run `make down` to remove the containers created.
+- Finally, kill the running processes with `ctrl+c` and run `make down` to remove the containers created.